FAIRmat-NFDI/nexus_definitions/docs/learn/nexus-primer.md

     NeXus is supported be the research data management platform NOMAD.
     Experimental data following an NeXus application definition can easily be uploaded and is recognized by NOMAD's search system.
-    If you want to learn more about uploading NeXus data to NOMAD, please refer to the [NeXus to nomad](./nexus-to-nomad.md) tutorial of this documentation.
+    If you want to learn more about uploading NeXus data to NOMAD, please refer to the [NeXus to nomad](../tutorial/nexus-to-nomad.md) tutorial of this documentation.
     Accordingly, if you want to build data according to the FAIR principles, you can think of NeXus fulfilling the interoperability and reproducibility part and a research data management platform like NOMAD the findable and accessible part.

-## Who is this tutorial for?

-The document is for people who want to standardize their research data and want to understand the modelling principles of NeXus definitions or who want to build their own application definition for an experiment.
-We cover the basic principles and common principles of NeXus, here.
-For a more detailed description we recommend reading the [official NeXus documentation](...).

-## What should you should know before this tutorial?
+## What is NeXus?

-- You should have a basic understanding what an hdf5 file is and how to write it
-- You should have a basic understanding of FAIR data [wilkinson et al](...)

-## What you will know at the end of this tutorial?

-You will have

-- a basic understanding how to write a file according to a NeXus standard
-- an idea of how to start writing an NeXus application definition for your domain of research
-- a basic understanding of common NeXus terminology

-Concept of this tutorial:

-Create an example file NXdouble_slit

-NXslit_experiments --> NXdouble_slit
-NXslit_experiments --> NXsingle_slit

-They should learn the basic principles of how nexus works, the different path notations
-- Principles of nexus
-    - concepts
-    - appdefs
-    - base classes
-- Inheritance of application definitions and base classes
-- Connection of concept paths and instance paths
-- Description of appdef/base class notation (upper and lower case)
-- Basic tools for creation (pynxtools) and verification (pynxtools?) of nexus files

-Additional information (i.e., not in this tutorial but linked to this):
-- Creating a reader in pynxtools
-- Reading/writing nexus data in nomad
+Sometimes, NeXus is seen as writing data to some form of file in hdf5 format.
+While this is partly true, NeXus is independent of the actual storage format but is typically written into an hdf5 file.

+But what is NeXus then?
+It is the conceptual layer above the file structure.
+It is a contract on which data has to be present and how to name them in a given dataset.
+Hence, using NeXus participates in making data FAIR.
+It especially covers the interoperability and reproducibility part of research data.

 !!! info "NeXus path notations"